Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 |The remains of the original 1880 homestead||Looking back at Catlypso|

 We meet Rod and Sandy from Emma-Kate and David from Leana (also from The Shire like us) and make arrangements to have sundowners in the A-frame hut at 1700.
 We go back to Catlypso at 1515, it is far better now than when we got here.
-We have to re-anchor as we got too close to Pandion (we think they rode over their anchor while we swung towards them).
+We have to re-anchor as we are now too close to Pandion (we think they rode over their anchor while we swung towards them).

 Sunday 17 September 2017 â Middle Percy Island

-At 1000 we went to the beach.
-We took lunch and some morning tea as we plan to stay here most of the day, it will be more comfortable than sitting on the boat.
+At 1000 we go to the beach.
+We take lunch and some morning tea as we plan to stay here most of the day, it will be more comfortable than sitting on the boat.
 We laze around, reading and swimming.
 After we have lunch, we again walk up the track to the phone spot (the easiest spot we have found is by turning right at the sign to Rescue Bay and stopping on the ridge).
 We get the weather, still looks like it will be Tuesday at the earliest before we can leave.

 We go back to the A-frame and hang around till 1620.
 We are having a goat stew tonight courtesy of the people who live on Middle Percy (Kate and John) and the caretakers (Ernst, Lindsay and ???).
 Ernst shoots a goat and then they butcher it (assisted by the kids from Pandion).
 The yachties bring along vegetables to go in the stew.

 |The finished goat stew|